What is the meaning of moonlighting?

 2. Lack of commitment from employers

 During the pandemic, several organizations across industries largely downsized.
 Many laid off their employees under the name of cost-cutting.
 As a result, many from the workforce were left without employment for a long time.
-An article by Forbes India talks about how this has created distrust among the workforce, who is now scared to settle for and entirely commit to one job.
+An article by Forbes India talks about how this has created distrust among the workforce, who are now scared to settle for and entirely commit to one job.

 3. Lack of employee skill development